BetterDiscord/docs/docs/plugins/introduction/structure.md

 ##### getSettingsPanel

 This function allows your plugins to have a settings panel displayed through BetterDiscord.
-The expected return type is either an `HTMLElement` or a React element.
+The expected return type is either a `HTMLElement` or a React element.
 Returning a `string` representing the HTML is deprecated.

 ##### observer